stevedepp/TransferLearningCatsDogs2ASL/README.md

 #

-Please click the video below to hear sound or follow along with the transcript that's set just below the video.
+Please unmute the video below to hear sound or follow along with the transcript that's set just below the video.
 This repo contains the Colab notebooks from the video/slides/transcripts.

 <video src="https://user-images.githubusercontent.com/38410965/111880073-a2327600-897f-11eb-8728-7b9eba6a7b14.mp4" autoplay controls loop muted style="max-width: 730px;">
 </video>